Templates Should Not Be Compiled in Isolation

 }

 }Doesn't look too bad, right?
-But think about it carefully—this actually pushes the act of "an algorithm making different choices based on type capabilities" from inside the algorithm out to the interface level.
-For every additional iterator category that needs special handling, I'd have to add another overload.
-The interface bloats, maintenance costs go up, and essentially, I'm repeating the same logic.
+But think about it carefully: this pushes "an algorithm making different choices based on type capabilities" from inside the algorithm to the interface level.
+For every new iterator category that needs special handling, I have to add another overload.
+The interface bloats, maintenance costs rise, and essentially, I'm repeating the same logic.

-Even more critical is the performance issue.
-If advance can't use += on random_access_iterator and can only use a ++ loop, the complexity jumps from O(1) to O(n).
-When this is called inside an algorithm, if the outer loop is also O(n), the overall complexity explodes from O(n) to O(n^2).
+More critically, there's the performance issue.
+If my_advance cannot use += for a random_access_iterator and is forced to use a ++ loop, the complexity jumps from O(1) to O(n).
+When this is called inside an algorithm, if the outer loop is also O(n), the overall complexity explodes from O(n) to O(n²).
 For large datasets, this is fatal.

-A large part of the reason the STL is so efficient is precisely this ability to "branch internally within a template based on type capabilities."
-If isolated compilation blocks this path, the STL's performance advantage would be severely diminished.
+A large part of the reason why the STL is efficient is this ability to "branch based on type capabilities inside the template."
+If isolated compilation blocks this path, the STL's performance advantage would be greatly diminished.

-At this point, you might ask: does that mean concepts are useless?
-We said earlier they catch errors sooner, but now we're saying they can't do isolated checks—isn't that a contradiction?
+At this point, you might ask: aren't concepts useless then?
+You said they catch errors earlier, but now you say we can't check in isolation.
+Isn't that contradictory?

-I was confused at first too, but once I figured it out, I realized it's not contradictory at all.
-The value of concepts lies here: when there truly is no type in the system that satisfies the constraints, the error is caught earlier, and the error message is much clearer—it tells you "the type you passed in doesn't satisfy input_iterator," instead of spitting out a full screen of incomprehensible template instantiation backtraces.
+I was confused at first too, but after thinking it through, I realized it's not a contradiction.
+The value of concepts lies here: when there truly is no type in the system that satisfies the constraint, the error is caught much earlier, and the error message is much clearer—it tells you "the type you passed doesn't satisfy RandomAccess," instead of spitting out a screen full of unintelligible template instantiation backtraces.

 But "catching errors earlier" and "compiling templates in isolation" are two different things.
-Templates still need to see the concrete type to make the final validity judgment; concepts just make the failure messages of that judgment readable.
-In this sense, templates have always been type safe—it's just that in the past, when errors occurred, you couldn't understand them at all, whereas now you can.
+Templates still need to see the specific type to make the final legality judgment; concepts just make the failure messages of that judgment readable.
+In this sense, templates have always been type-safe—it's just that in the past, when errors occurred, you couldn't understand them, but now you can.

 Pragmatism Over Dogma

-So what's the conclusion?
-At least at this stage, we should not pursue isolated template compilation.
-If C++ does implement this feature in the future, there must be some exemption mechanism that allows patterns like advance—"branching internally based on type capabilities"—to remain legal.
-Because honestly, this pattern is everywhere in the software infrastructure we use daily.
+So, what's the conclusion?
+At least for now, we shouldn't pursue isolated compilation of templates.
+If C++ does implement this feature in the future, there must be some exemption mechanism that allows patterns like std::advance—"branching internally based on type capabilities"—to exist legally.
+Because honestly, this pattern is everywhere in our software infrastructure.

-This reminds me of when I was learning templates and always felt that "stricter constraints are better"—I wanted to lock down every template parameter.
-But after writing a lot of code, I discovered that the essence of generic programming is precisely this: you describe a minimal requirement, and then flexibly adapt to types with different capabilities inside the implementation.
-This isn't laziness; it's pragmatism.
+This reminds me of when I was learning templates; I always thought "stricter constraints are better" and wanted to lock down every template parameter.
+But after writing more code, I realized the essence of generic programming is: you describe a minimal requirement, then flexibly adapt to types with different capabilities inside the implementation.
+It's not laziness; it's pragmatism.

 Returning to the Essence of Generic Programming

-After wrestling with all of this, I looked back and re-understood what generic programming really is.
-It's not some mystical art; it is programming itself—just done in the most universal, most efficient, and most comfortable way possible.
-The "concept" here doesn't refer to the C++20 language feature, but rather your general abstraction of an idea: what an iterator is, what a callable object is, what a range is.
+After all this, I looked back and re-understood what generic programming really is.
+It's not some mysticism; it's just programming itself—done in the most generic, efficient, and comfortable way possible.
+The "concept" here doesn't refer to the C++20 language feature, but to your general abstraction of an idea: what is an iterator, what is a callable, what is a range.

-C++ didn't invent these things.
+These things weren't invented by C++.
 If you flip through Alexander Stepanov and Daniel E. Rose's From Mathematics to Generic Programming, it's full of pure math—algebraic structures, axioms, theorems.
 If you don't like math, that book is indeed painful to read (I admit I put it down after a few pages).
-But the core idea is really quite simple: find the common algebraic structures among different types, and then write algorithms targeting that structure, not a specific type.
+But the core idea is actually very simple: find the common algebraic structure between different types, then write algorithms for that structure, not for a specific type.

-Moreover, generic programming has built-in uniform usage of types from the very beginning—how scopes are managed, how names are resolved, how objects are created and destroyed.
-These are just as important in generic code as in any other code.
-It was introduced long before C++ existed; C++ simply used the template mechanism to express this set of ideas.
+Moreover, generic programming has built-in uniform usage of types from the start—how scopes are managed, how names are resolved, how objects are created and destroyed—these are just as important in generic code as in any other code.
+It existed before C++, and C++ just used the template mechanism to express this set of ideas.

-At this point, I finally understood why "templates should not be compiled in isolation."
-Looking back, it's actually not complicated—it's just about not sacrificing the flexibility and performance of real-world engineering for theoretical purity.
-At the end of the day, we write code to solve problems, not to write papers proving purity.
+At this point, I finally figured out "why templates shouldn't be compiled in isolation."
+Looking back, it's actually not complex—just don't sacrifice flexibility and performance in real engineering for the sake of theoretical purity.
+After all, we write code to solve problems, not to write papers proving purity.

 Concepts: Building Your Own Type System at Compile Time

-Honestly, when I saw this conclusion, it was a lightbulb moment.
-When I was learning concepts before, I always treated them as "more elegant SFINAE," thinking they were just syntactic sugar for constraining template parameters, looking nicer than std::enable_if.
-But after wrestling with it for a whole night, I finally figured it out: the essence of concepts is actually compile-time functions—they take types and values as parameters, return a bool, and tell you whether a type satisfies a certain condition.
-After this cognitive shift, many things that followed suddenly clicked.
+Honestly, seeing this conclusion was a lightbulb moment for me.
+When I learned Concepts before, I always treated it as "more elegant SFINAE," thinking it was just syntactic sugar to constrain template parameters, looking better than std::enable_if_t.
+But after a night of tinkering, I finally understood: the essence of Concepts is actually compile-time functions—it takes types and values as arguments and returns a bool, telling you whether a type satisfies a condition.
+After this cognitive shift, a lot of things suddenly clicked.

-First, Let's Clarify: What Are Concepts Actually Doing?
+First, Get This Straight: What Are Concepts Actually Doing?

-I used to have a misunderstanding, thinking that concepts describe "what a type looks like," like "it must have begin() and end()."
-But that's actually not the case.
-Concepts describe "what a generic function requires of its parameters," and they don't care how that requirement is met.
+I used to have a misunderstanding that Concepts were describing "what a type looks like," like "it must have begin() and end()."
+But that's not actually it.
+Concepts describe "a generic function's requirements for its parameters," and it does not care how those requirements are met.
 This distinction is crucial, and I completely missed it at first.

 What do I mean?
-For example, if you write a concept requiring "can do addition," you don't need to say "implemented via operator+" or "implemented via some member function"—you just say "can do addition."
-The compiler figures it out itself.
-This is completely different from the classic OOP mindset of "must inherit from a certain base class, must override a certain virtual function"—OOP top-down dictates "how you provide it," while concepts bottom-up say "what I need."
+For example, if you write a Concept requiring "can be added," you don't need to say "implemented via operator+" or "implemented via a member function," you just say "can be added."
+The compiler judges for itself.
+This is completely different from the classic OOP mindset of "must inherit from a certain base class, must override a certain virtual function"—OOP top-down prescribes "how you provide it," while Concepts bottom-up say "what I need."

-Furthermore, concepts can accept multiple parameters, not just one type parameter.
-This means you can express cross-type constraints like "type A and type B can perform a certain operation with each other," which is almost impossible to express elegantly in traditional OOP.
+Plus, Concepts can accept multiple arguments, not just a type argument.
+This means you can express cross-type constraints like "type A and type B can perform some operation together," which is almost impossible to express elegantly in traditional OOP.

-Write a Few Concepts to Get a Feel for It
+Let's Write a Few Concepts to Get a Feel

 #include <iostream>